Personal Trainer Thoughts on Protein Powder

 But before I dive into the powdery details, let's talk about protein in general, and the role it plays in our health, fat loss, and energy.

 High level, protein is made up of amino acids and helps our bodies produce things like enzymes, hormones, and antibodies.
-If you are not consuming enough protein, you will have a hard time functioning in an optimal way (don't always write off headaches, sluggishness, and brain fog as stress related, look at what you are eating).
+If you are not consuming enough protein, you will have a hard time functioning in an optimal way (so don't always write off headaches, sluggishness, and brain fog as stress related, look at what you are eating).

 Why else should you care about it?
 Because it can help regulate body fat.
 Not only does it use more energy to digest than carbs and fat (higher thermic effect of food, or TEF), it increases satiety hormones, and decreases hunger hormones.
 Simply put, you are much less likely to overeat when you have a meal with adequate protein.